- How to prepare yourself to divorce your husband

 How To Get Your Husband Cooperate When He Doesn’t Want A Divorce

 - Don’t shut him off completely.
 That can make him feel isolated and get defensive.
+You don’t want him to dismiss your concerns, so don’t dismiss him.

 - Understand why your husband doesn’t want a divorce.
 This will help you give a point-by-point response to his objections.